Moesha: Syndication

 In the UK, Moesha aired on Channel 4 from 1996 until 1998, with only the first three seasons being broadcast.
 It also aired on Nickelodeon from 1996 to 2000, who only showed episodes from the first four seasons which were edited so they would be more suitable for broadcast on children's television.
 Paramount Channel aired the series from 2000 to 2003, as did Trouble from 2003 to 2006.
 From 1 November 2019, the programme started airing on Trace Vault following its rebrand from The Vault.

-Since 2008, the show has aired in international syndication in Spain, Italy, Portugal, Israel, the Middle East, Russia, France, Germany, Austria, the Netherlands, Belgium, Ireland, South Africa, Latin America, Brazil, and Australia.
+Since 2008, the show has aired in international syndication in Spain, Portugal, Israel, the Middle East, Russia, France, Germany, Austria, the Netherlands, Belgium, Ireland, South Africa, Latin America, Brazil, and Australia.
 In Spain, it ran on Disney Channel from 2005 to 2011 in an edited format deemed suitable for children's television.
+In Italy the series currently airs on Canale 8.

 The series is currently streaming on Netflix in the US, while spinoff series The Parkers is available to stream on the platform as well.
 The series is also available to stream on Paramount+, BET+, and Hulu.